Do You Follow Jesus?

 Actions You Can Take

-NOTE: You can say these words privately to God or publicly (by being baptized in a church by a pastor or preacher).
-If you need help or have questions, please reach out to us via our chat widget.
-We will do our best to help you.
+NOTE: You can say these words to God, loved ones, friends, or publicly (by being baptized in a church by a pastor or preacher).

+Why?
 Because so many churches get it wrong.
 In fact, according to a “Biblical worldview” survey of churches and their leadership, only 7% of churches have a biblical worldview.

 In other words, joining the wrong church is risky, especially if you are making a personal decision to follow Jesus.